markcornick/linenoise-classic/README.md

 ## License

-genpw is available as open source under the terms of the MIT License.
+linenoise-classic is available as open source under the terms of the MIT License.